tialaramex/realistic/README.md

 This library is incomplete, some features which were whole and useful in the Java API described in the paper are unfinished or partial here.

+In particular the trigonometric functions provided in Hans' work are not yet implemented, there is Pi but no Sine etc.

 ## Unfaithful

 To the extent this implementation reflects the intent of the original paper, credit should go to the author of that paper, Hans Boehm.